-- Oversee and take responsibility for the conduct of the study according to the study protocol. - Review number of patients with pre-ADT samples. - Review proportion of recruited patients who are be eligible for primary analysis. - Review of number of patients allocated to PARADIGM-D versus PARADIGM-A. - Feedback of clinically relevant germline and other molecular variants.
+- Oversee and take responsibility for the conduct of the study according to the study protocol. - Review number of patients with pre-ADT samples. - Review proportion of recruited patients who are be eligible for the main analyses. - Review of number of patients allocated to PARADIGM-D versus PARADIGM-A, and PARADIGM-E as a separate cohort. - Feedback of clinically relevant germline and other molecular variants.

-17.3.2.
+17.4.2.
 Translational Research Committee

-The role of the TRC will be to oversee the analysis of plasma DNA for the primary endpoint and the translational sub-studies.
+The role of the TRC will be to oversee the analysis of plasma DNA and the translational sub-studies.
 The committee will include members with specific expertise related to this work and will report to the TMG with results that are of interest.